zeroDivZero/notes-javascript/notes/execution-context.md

 # EXECUTION CONTEXT

 Runtime env of code.
-Container that stores variables and in which code evaluated and executed.
+Container that stores variables and in which code is evaluated and executed.

 ## Global Execution Context